schwatter/e2Fhem/README.md

 - <del>autoswitch- or manualswitch for http/https</del>
 - <del>add static csrfToken</del>
-- final solution to remove HTML-Tags when stateFormat is pimped for style
+- <del>final solution to remove HTML-Tags when stateFormat is pimped for style</del>
 - add dynamic csrfToken
 - full switch to jsonlist2+
 - add more devices